 Interiors are handcrafted (using real wood in many options), corners are rounded and, even in the ‘starter’ model at just under £40,000, there are touches like a fantastic curved cupboard to maximise space.

-There are, as with all companies, endless customisations and options to choose from, and base vehicles can be either a Mercedes or the VW.
-We loved the twin sliding door option and the roof fabric that unzips to give you an open-top camper (when stationery, of course).
+There are, as with all companies, endless customisations and options to choose from, and base vehicles can be either a Mercedes, the VW or (new for 2018), a Ford.
+We loved the twin sliding door option and the roof fabric that unzips to give you an open-top camper (when stationary, of course).

 And third place goes to…